airbytehq/airbyte/docs/integrations/destinations/aws-datalake.md

 You will find the instructions to create an S3 bucket [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

-#### Creating a Lakeformation Database
+#### Creating a Lake Formation Database

-Feel free to skip this section if you already have a Lakeformation Database.
+Feel free to skip this section if you already have a Lake Formation Database.

 You will find the instructions to create a Lakeformation Database [here](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-database.html).

-#### Creating credentials
+#### Creating Credentials

 The AWS Datalake connector lets you authenticate with either a user or a role.
 In both case, you will have to make sure that appropriate policies are in place.